logaretm/vee-validate/docs/content/tutorials/basics.md

 1. Type a random non-email value like `example` into the `email` field and try clicking submit.
 2. Type a valid email like `hello@example.com` into the `email` field and try clicking submit.

-In the first case you will notice that nothing was logged to the console, while in the second case you will see your form values being logged into the console same as before.
+In the first case, you will notice that nothing was logged to the console, while in the second case you will see your form values being logged into the console the same as before.

 This means validation is working and vee-validate is not executing your `onSubmit` handler until the `email` field validation passes.